Semiparametric transformation model for competing risks data with cure fraction: Introduction

-When the population is comprised of both cured and non-cured group of individuals, and the non-cured group is exposed to different risks we have access to competing risks data with a cure fraction of subjects.
-For example, consider the data obtained from a clinical trial on HIV infection and AIDS of 329 homosexual men from Amsterdam reported in Geskus (2015).
+Competing risks data with cure fraction arises when the susceptible group is exposed to different risks of failure.
+For example, consider the data obtained from a clinical trial on HIV infection and AIDS of 329 homosexual men from Amsterdam, reported in Geskus (2015).
 During the course of period from HIV infection (NSI phenotype) to death, the virus may be switched to SI phenotype or AIDS; which are mutually exclusive events and both affect the subsequent disease progression differently.
-Hence it is important to observe which infection has occurred first.
+Accordingly it is important to observe which infection has occurred first.
 The presence or absence of the CCR5-$\Delta$32 deletion in one or both chromosomes is considered as the covariate in the study.
 An interesting characteristic of the data is that time of occurrence of these events vary from 0.112 years (approximately 41days) to 13.936 years (approximately 5090 days).
-We also found that after 12.4 years (4526 days) there are only 3 events observed (one due to AIDS and two due to SI), whereas around 14.5\% of the total lifetimes reported are larger than 12.4 years.
-High number of largest observations are censored in the data suggest the possible presences of cured individuals (Maller and Zhao, 1996) and it became intuitive to analyse the data using cure rate model with competing risks.
+We also found that after 12.4 years (4526 days), there are only 3 events observed (one due to AIDS and two due to SI), whereas around 14.5\% of the total lifetimes reported are larger than 12.4 years.
+This scenario indicates the presence of cured individuals in the data (Maller and Zhao, 1996).
+Hence, it is required to analyse the data using cure rate model with competing risks.
 In Section 5, we use this data to illustrate the applicability of the proposed method.